ZippyFPV/fpv-spots/README.md

 - Added links to Github Repo, Zippymultirotors.com, and LinkedIn

-# Why is it useful?
-The FPV drone racing community is a tight knit group that prides itself on sharing knowledge and information.I wanted to facilitate this implementation to encourage sharing.
-There is an app out there now that allows you to create locations but it restricts you to having to do it while you are at the location itself.
-I don't like that.
-I want users to be able to curate and edit their footage and post something that is quality at the time of their choosing.

 # What features I will add?
 I plan on seeing this app all the way through to production.
 With that being said this is my todo for the next week.